 Property Management Blog

 Investor insurance is inherently more complex and much less standardized than your average homeowner’s insurance products that you are most familiar with.
-That’s why it is crucial that property owners understand what they need to purchase to mitigate coverage holes, otherwise they risk losing hundreds or thousands of dollars.
-Below is a suggested list describing essential coverage options that should be include on every investment policy.
+That’s why it is crucial that property owners understand what they need to purchase to mitigate coverage holes, otherwise, they risk losing hundreds or thousands of dollars.
+Below is a suggested list describing essential coverage options that should be included in every investment policy.
 Many of these coverage enhancements are not available with a typical home and auto insurance company.
-That’s why it is imperative that owners discuss this with a licensed Texas insurance professional that understands the unique needs as a Texas real estate investor.
+That’s why it is imperative that owners discuss this with a licensed Texas insurance professional that understands the unique needs of a Texas real estate investor.
 If they say “you don’t really need that” then call us and we can get you connected with an agent that knows the industry and your need for risk protection.